- 1 yellow banana

 - Serve with plain full-fat yogurt.

 These banana pancakes are one of my all time favorite 5-minute meals.
-Simple, easy, and decadent, I pretty much always have bananas, eggs, almond or peanut butter, and the dark drinking chocolate with grass fed collagen mix around the house for this purpose.
+Simple, easy, and decadent, I pretty much always have bananas, eggs, almond or peanut butter, collagen, and cocoa powder around the house for this purpose.

 To switch it up, try this recipe using a waffle iron!